Angren, Uzbekistan: Climate

-Angren has a hot, dry-summer continental climate (Köppen climate classification Dsa) with cold winters and hot summers.
+Angren has a Mediterranean climate (Köppen climate classification Csa) with cold winters and hot summers.
 The average July temperature is 27 °C. The mean temperature in January is -2 °C.

 Demographics

 Prior to the collapse of the Soviet Union, Angren had a significant Russian population.
 The population of the city declined in the 1990s because of poor living conditions, unemployment, and mass emigration.
 In 2005, Angren had a population of 130,000.
 Uzbeks, Tajiks and Russians are the largest ethnic groups.

 However, the population has been increasing steadily for the past few years because of the migration of people from other regions of the country.

 Economy

 Angren has retained some of its industrial importance.
 The city is home to a once considerable and still functioning coal mining industry.
 Angren's coal reserves represent almost one quarter of Central Asia's coal supplies.
 Two thirds of Angren's coal is extracted using the surface mining method.
 The city also has a large construction-materials industry, a rubber processing plant, and a power station.